isabella232/help-7/sphinx/src/cloud-analytics/forecasting.rst

 Identify incomplete billing data
 --------------------------------

-Because billing data can lag behind — sometimes by 12-36 hours — sometimes you can get an incomplete picture of your daily cloud costs, .
+Because billing data can lag behind :raw-html:`&mdash;` sometimes by 12-36 hours :raw-html:`&mdash;` sometimes you can get an incomplete picture of your daily cloud costs, .

 As shown in the example below, in these situations you can use forecasts to give you an idea of what to expect your cloud costs to be.